leangjia/blender_docs/trunk/blender_docs/manual/render/layers/layers.rst

 In the top of the screen there is a list of all the View Layers in the active scene.

+.. _bpy.types.ViewLayer.name:

+Name
+   The name of the active view layer, double click to edit the name.

+.. _bpy.ops.scene.view_layer_add:

 Add View Layer
    Will add a new view layer to the active scene.

+   New
+      Adds a new view layer.
+   Copy Settings
+      Adds a new view layer with all the settings of current view layer.
+   Blank
+      Adds a new view layer with all collections disabled.

+.. _bpy.ops.scene.view_layer_remove:

 Remove View Layer
    Will remove the selected view layer from the active scene.